Calls for patience as over 40s struggle to book Covid vaccines

 “Since the beginning of April nationally there has been a limited amount of first dose vaccine, with the Prime Minister and Secretary of State for Health highlighting the ‘lumpy’ supply of vaccine to the UK," said the spokesman.

-“According to NHS England the vaccine supply will gradually increase from w/c May 10.
+“The vaccine supply is expected to gradually increase from the week beginning May 10.

 “If the vaccination clinic locations available on the national booking system website are not close to where you live, we encourage people to keep checking back.